kgeographer/linking-linked-places/README.md

 Topotime
 ========

 A pragmatic JSON data format, D3 timeline layout, and functions for representing and computing over complex temporal phenomena.
-It is under active development by its instigators, Elijah Meeks [(emeeks)](https://github.com/emeeks) and Karl Grossner [(kgeographer)](https://github.com/kgeographer), who welcome forks, comments, suggestions, and reasonably polite brickbats.
+It is under active development, and forks, comments, suggestions, and reasonably polite brickbats are welcome.
+Its instigators were Karl Grossner [(kgeographer)](https://github.com/kgeographer) and Elijah Meeks [(emeeks)](https://github.com/emeeks).

 Topotime currently permits the representation of: